-- Experimenting with the “Held for review” tab in YouTube Studio: We’re experimenting with the “Held for review” tab in the Comments section of YouTube Studio.
-If you’re a part of the experiment, we'll expire comments from your "Held for review" tab after 60 days.
-We hope this helps creators quickly review the freshest comments, while removing less relevant ones.
+- Experimenting with the 'Held for review' tab in YouTube Studio: We're experimenting with the 'Held for review' tab in the Comments section of YouTube Studio.
+If you're part of the experiment, we'll expire comments from your 'Held for review' tab after 60 days.
+We hope that this helps creators quickly review the freshest comments, while removing less relevant ones.
 There is no change to published comments.

-- New Customization experience in YouTube Studio: You can now easily manage your channel layout, branding, and basic info in one place with the new Customization page in YouTube Studio.
+- New customisation experience in YouTube Studio: You can now easily manage your channel layout, branding and basic info in one place with the new customisation page in YouTube Studio.
 Learn more.

 - Blur feature in YouTube Studio: We're bringing an improved blur experience to YouTube Studio, giving you more options for face blur and custom blur.
 Learn more.

-Playlist features going away soon: The following playlist features will be discontinued starting October 8th, 2020 due to low usage: video notes, translated playlist titles/descriptions, remove duplicates button, and auto add.
+Playlist features going away soon: The following playlist features will be discontinued starting 8 October 2020 due to low usage: video notes, translated playlist titles/descriptions, remove duplicates button and auto-add.
 Playlists are core to YouTube and you can still use other features to manage your playlists.
 Learn more.

-- Classic editing effects going away soon: Classic editing effects will be going away after September 30, 2020.
-These features were rarely used and we’re removing them to enhance your experience in YouTube Studio.
+- Classic editing effects are going away soon: Classic editing effects will be going away after 30 September 2020.
+These features were rarely used and we're removing them to enhance your experience in YouTube Studio.
 Learn more.

 - Advanced channel settings in YouTube Studio: You can now manage your advanced channel settings such as channel redirects and channel visibility directly in YouTube Studio.
 Learn more.